OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/profiles/confirmation-of-funds-api-profile.md

 The funds-confirmation-consent resource is a long lived consent.
 A funds-confirmation-consent can be re-authenticated if:

-- the funds-confirmation-consent resource has a StatusCode of `AUTH` and
+- the funds-confirmation-consent resource has a Status of `AUTH` and
 - The `ExpirationDateTime`, if specified, has not elapsed

 ### Consent Revocation